ag0027/ag0027/README.md

 **📱 The Stack:** Jetpack Compose and taking a peek into Swift.

-**💻 The Mission:** Developing macOS applications born out of necessity.
+**💻 The Mission:** Developing applications born out of necessity.
 I’m tired of "mystery meat" software hidden behind paywalls without a trial, so I’m building my own.

 **🧠 Perspective:** Bringing a decade of logic and a lot of "back in my day" patience to modern declarative programming.